planetsolaris/keep-emerson-open/index.md

 ## Emerson Elementary History

-Though the current building is from the late 1970’s, Emerson was established in 1894, around the inception of this state (24:01 in [this video](https://youtu.be/14nB6U4BdiM?t=1441)).
+Emerson was established in 1894, around the inception of this state ([24:01 in this video](https://youtu.be/14nB6U4BdiM?t=1441)).The current building is from the late 1970’s and was designed with energy conservation in mind.
 A book called ["101 Years of Emerson Elementary School: The Gift of Its Inspired Children"](https://catalog.slcpl.org/search/title.aspx?ctx=1.1033.0.0.7&pos=1&cn=56693) is available in the Main SLC Public Library’s Special Collections.

 ![Whale says keep Emerson open](whale.jpg)